BananaAccounting/Germany/EÜRDossier/2_ELSTER Reports/ELSTER Formulare/Readme.md

 Statement of income from a Commercial business

 ***7 Gewerbesteuererklärung 2018***
-Form for calculating the local business tax duty
+Form for calculating the local business tax charge